Call today: (313) 818-3238

 However, you may have options for defending the failure to register charge.
 Depending on the circumstances of your case, a skilled Michigan criminal defense lawyer may be able to get your charge dismissed or your penalty reduced.

-Charged with a sex crime?
+Charged with a Sex Crime in Detroit, MI?
 Contact us today.

 Your initial consultation will always be free and confidential.
 Call (313) 818-3238 today or fill out the form below and we will help you.